IanTBlack/corona_cam/setup/instructions.md

 While your microSD card is formatting, you can download the [Raspbian Imager](https://www.raspberrypi.org/documentation/installation/installing-images/README.md), which allows you to flash Raspbian to the card.
 It is not recommended that you install Raspbian with NOOBS.
 If you decided to implement the Zero2Go Omini, NOOBS can cause problems with its operation.

-Once your card has Raspbian loaded onto it, pop it into the RPiZeroW and fire up the system..
+Once your card has Raspbian loaded onto it, pop it into the RPiZeroW and fire up the system.

+Note: These instructions initially consider use of the Raspbian GUI (mostly because I am a visual learner).
+When deploying the camera, I recommend having the Pi boot to the command line interface (CLI), this frees up memory and slightly reduces power consumption.

 ## GitHub Repository Download
 Instead of having to download files individually, you can download the whole GitHub repository using the git clone command.